 Click titles below to expand each section

-Generally, applicants for undergraduate (Bachelors) degree programmes should hold one of the following:
+Generally, applicants for undergraduate (Bachelors) degree programmes should hold one of the following qualifications, in addition to a recognised Foundation Programme, for example the INTO Queen's International Foundation Programme:

 The grades required vary depending on the course of study.
 Further guidance on the requirements for each course can be found in the Undergraduate Coursefinder.